What Is A Guest House? [Traveler’s Guide, FAQ]

 What Type Of Traveler Typically Stays In A Guest House?

 In my experience, guest houses are typically booked by couples, small groups and solo travelers.
-They’re chosen by all age groups (teenagers to older travelers), but are most popular among those seeking relaxation and a unique experience (compared to feeling like just another guest staying in a large, standard chain hotel).
+They’re chosen by all age groups (teenagers to older travelers), but are most popular among those seeking relaxation and a unique experience (compared to feeling like another guest in a large, standard chain hotel).

 Guest houses aren’t as popular among large groups or luxury seekers (in my experience).
 If you’d rather not interact with a host or other guests (like if you’re on a romantic getaway or with little children), you might want to consider a hotel rather than a guest house.